 The wah pedal is one of the most well known and expressive effects available for the guitar.
 We'll take a look at a few and see if we can find the best one for your sound.

-Since its creation, the wah has become a true staple of countless guitar players.
+Since its creation, the wah has been a true staple of countless guitar players.
 Created in 1966 and popularized by Eric Clapton and Jimi Hendrix in 1967, the Vox V846 was the first commercial pedal to become available.
-Continue reading “What are the Best Guitar Wah Pedals?”
+Continue reading “What Are the Best Guitar Wah Pedals?”

 Shopping on a budget for a guitar wah pedal?
 This list features some surprisingly affordable choices.

-The wah pedal is one of the best-known effects commonly found on a guitarist’s pedal board.
-Along with its distortion capabilities, it is one of the few effects that is well known to even non-guitar players.
+The wah pedal is one of the best-known effects commonly found on a guitarist’s pedalboard.
+With its unique distortion capabilities, it is one of the few effects that is well known to even non-guitar players.
 It is expressive, giving the guitar an almost vocal-like quality, and guitarists such as Steve Vai have used the wah very successfully to simulate entire conversations.
-Continue reading “What are the Best Budget Guitar Wah Pedals?”
+Continue reading “What Are the Best Budget Guitar Wah Pedals?”